 The Blue Badge scheme provides parking benefits for people with a disability who travel either as a driver or a passenger.
 The scheme is administered by local councils.

-Previously known as the Forum of Mobility Centres, this is a network of independent organisations who offer information, advice and assessment to individuals who have a medical condition that which may affect the ability to drive or use a motor vehicle.
+Previously known as the Forum of Mobility Centres, Driving Mobility is a network of independent organisations who offer information, advice and assessment to individuals who have a medical condition that which may affect the ability to drive or use a motor vehicle.
 The centres are listed in the map of MS services.

-A national UK charity that helps people in receipt of the higher rate Mobility Component of DLA (Disability Living Allowance) or PIP (Personal Independence Payment) to lease an adapted vehicle.
+Motability is a national UK charity that helps people in receipt of the higher rate Mobility Component of DLA (Disability Living Allowance) or PIP (Personal Independence Payment) to lease an adapted vehicle.

 Information on choosing, adapting and using a car from Rica, a charity providing consumer research and information for people with a disability.